Competition for Particle Detection in 3D Cryo-Electron Tomography

 CZII - 2024 CryoET Object Identification Challenge

 Experimental and simulated training data for the CryoET Object Identification Challenge.
 Each dataset contains tilt series, alignments, tomograms and ground truth annotations for six protein complexes (Apo-ferritin, Beta-amylase, Beta-galactosidase, cytosolic ribosome (80S), thyroglobulin and VLP).
 Curation procedures are described in detail in the accompanying paper.
-Details on how the dataset is used in the competition are available on Kaggle.
+Details on how the dataset was used in the competition are available on Kaggle.

 Deposition Preview